ss87021456/Recommendation-System-Baseline/README.md

 # Recommend-System-Baseline
-Some common recommendation system baseline, with description and link.

 1. Pop : POP (popular products): this model recommends the most popular products in the training set.
 Though POP is simple, it is often a strong baseline in certain domains.